Bjoren/ResearchMap/README.md

 I've excluded everything but the "map" object for now, since we are only concerned with that.

-Brief explanation of each property and what it does:
+Here is a brief explanation of each configurable property and what it does:

 `accessToken: String`